michaelbeutler/poker/README.md

 ![](screenshots/poker-table.png)

-Poker is a websocket based online poker app.
+Poker is a websocket based online poker app for you to play against your friends.
+I just wanted to know poker and decided that the best way to learn it, is to build my own poker application.

 ## :rocket: Installation